-The following chart plots the average performance of the FTSE 100 Index during November since 1984.
+The following chart plots the average performance of the FTSE 100 Index during July since 1984.

-Next Monday will be the first trading day (FTD) of November.
+Next Monday will be the first trading day (FTD) of June.

 The market has a tendency to be strong on the FTD of a month.
 And this effect has been even more pronounced in recent years.